michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0018.md

 - v: cause to rise up
 - adj: of sexual organs; stiff and rigid
 ### Family
-erect: erected, erecting, erection, erectly, erectness, erects, semi-erect, unerect+;erection: erections
+- erect: erected, erecting, erection, erectly, erectness, erects, semi-erect, unerect+
+- erection: erections
 ### Examples
 - Yet from pelvis to chest, their deportment is so unyieldingly erect that they might be wearing girdles.
 - So not long after the signs were erected, cherry pickers showed up and took down seven of them.